Lucy-Family-Institute/CSSR-Workshop-Twitter/Developer_Account.md

 8. Will your product, service or analysis make Twitter content or derived information available to a government entity?
 > Answer for reference: No

-Note: Twitter is very strict about sharing data with any government entity, if you plan to make the acquired data and any deriving analysis available to any government entity, please explain in greatest detail.
+Note: Twitter is extremely strict about sharing data with any government entity.
+If you plan to make the acquired data and any deriving analysis available to any government entity, please explain in greatest detail.